oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 ##### Network channel for WebLogic EJB and servlet session state replication traffic

-WebLogic Operator versions 4.0 and above support WebLogic EJB and servlet session state replication traffic in an Istio service mesh, it uses the default channel of the domain for replication.
+WebLogic Kubernetes Operator versions 4.0 and later support WebLogic EJB and servlet session state replication traffic in an Istio service mesh; it uses the default channel of the domain for replication.

 #### Security